-Under this umbrella you’ll find a few specializations including music composer, Foley engineer, audio engineer generalist, and various jobs of programming/mixing/implementing audio in the game build.
+Under the “game audio” umbrella you’ll find a few specializations including music composer, Foley engineer, audio engineer generalist, and various jobs of programming/mixing/implementing audio in the game build.

 Video Game Producer

-Plan and schedule, keep a long-term view, handle the biz, and keep the dev team focused and working together toward the goal.
+- Keep a long-term view, handle the biz, and keep the dev team focused and working together toward the goal

-Entry-level producers may be called production assistants, and may be more focused on the daily tasks of scheduling than on the bigger picture.
+Entry-level producers may be called associate producers, and may be more focused on the daily tasks of scheduling than on the bigger picture.
 More senior producers often become “product owners” and are responsible for the long-term planning, and possibly even the finances, of the game project.
 Executive producers often oversee the development of multiple games at once.

-If this article was helpful, give back by sharing it with your friends on Facebook, LinkedIn or Twitter.
+If this article was helpful, please share it with your friends.